tochalid/PF_Cman/README.md

 5. Run and start the simulator

 ## Results
-> RMSE is in expected limits.
+> RMSE is within expected limits and the test run completed in less than 100 sec.

 ![Image3](./results100.png)